stephenbaidu/resourcify/README.md

 ### Models

-Asuming you have the following models (Post, User) in your application.
+Assuming you have the following models (Post, User) in your application.

 ```ruby
 class Post < ActiveRecord::Base